 These fraud factories commit their serial mega-crimes, year after year, because the Big Banks know that they will never, ever be punished.
 On rare occasions, their crimes have been so egregious that U.S. ‘justice’ officials could no longer pretend to be oblivious to them.
+Other times, employees of banks like this have reported these acts to a reliable whistleblower lawyer if they spot the bank doing something against the law.
 In such cases, there was a token prosecution, there was a settlement where the law-breaking banks didn’t even have to acknowledge their own criminality, and there was a microscopic fine – which didn’t even force the felonious financial institutions to disgorge all of their profits from these crimes.

 Criminal sanctions, by definition, are supposed to deter criminal conduct.
 The token prosecutions against U.S. Big Banks didn’t deter Big Bank crime, they encouraged it.
 But even these wrist-slaps were becoming embarrassing for this crime syndicate, so they dealt with this problem.
 The Big Bank crime syndicate told its lackeys in the U.S. ‘justice’ department that they were not allowed to prosecute one of its tentacles, ever again.